BioIntelligence-Lab/CT-Embedding-Bias/README.md

 ### Dataset

 We utilized the National Lung Screening Trial (NLST) public dataset, which comprises 3D CT images of patients aged 55 to 74 along with their demographic information (age, sex, and race).
+The train-tuning split is provided by the CT Foundation Tool.

 - **Training Dataset**: 10299 patients (52696 images)
 - **Tuning Dataset**: 2199 patients (11421 images)